 If you have normal color vision, the EnChroma NRG and UV450 are optimized for your eyes.
 The NRG is for Super Color Enhancement with 100% UV protection and the UV450 for Maximum Protection from both UV and high energy blue light.

 However, according to the European Union CE standard EN 1836:2005+A1:2007, the lens may be considered “not suitable for driving and road use”.
-We believe the CE fails to anticipate the technological capabilities of the EnChroma lens by using an inadequate method to quantify lens performance with respect to traffic signals.
-As a result of the nature of this method, compliance with EN 1836:2005+A1:2007 would constrain the performance of the lens in a manner that would be a disservice to our customers.
+We believe the CE fails to anticipate the technological capabilities of the EnChroma lens with the method used to quantify lens performance with respect to traffic signals.
+We are not going to cripple the effectiveness of the lens to meet this standard, so the answer is that the European Union does not recommend using them for driving for whatever reason.

 EnChroma coatings are more of a successor technology to standard polarization, which has been available since the 1940′s, offering the benefits but not the drawbacks.
 The lens is partially polarizing off-axis at about 45 degrees away from the center line- ideal for reducing glare in your peripheral vision.
 It is un-polarized in the center of your vision, enabling you to read e-devices and anticipate hazards like seeing tell-tale reflected light on wet surfaces when you really need to.